 For the uninitiated, the date might not mean anything.
-After all, it's almost 40 years ago.
+After all, it’s 40 plus years ago.
 However, if you were alive then and older than 5 or 6, then you should at least be able to make an educated guess at its significance.

-It is not unreasonable to suggest that events leading up to 4 May 1979 began on 13 October 1925 in the town of Grantham, Lincolnshire with the birth of one Margaret Hilda Roberts.
+Of course, the events leading up to 4 May 1979 began on 13 October 1925 in the town of Grantham, Lincolnshire with the birth of one Margaret Hilda Roberts.
 She was born to Beatrice Ethel Roberts (née Stephenson), wife of grocer, Alfred Roberts; a shiny new sister to Muriel.

 By the time we arrived in May 1979, Margaret Hilda was 53 years old, leader of the Conservative Party and married to businessman Denis Thatcher.
-Your author was 9 years old, snotty nosed and scabby of knee.
-She had two children, 25 year-old twins, Carol and Mark; your author, two siblings (not twins).
+Your author was 9 years old, snotty-nosed and scabby of knee.
+She had two children, 25-year-old twins, Carol and Mark; your author, two siblings (not twins).

 At number 1 in the UK singles chart was Bright Eyes by Art Garfunkel, taken from the soundtrack of the animated adventure film Watership Down.
 Those commentators without a crystal ball wouldn’t have grasped the likelihood, but the Labour Party was to be out of power in the UK for nigh on 18 years from this date.
 A “light that burned so brightly, suddenly burn[ed] so pale.”

 Following Harold Macmillan’s famous “people have never had it so good” speech, delivered in 1957, Britain’s economy of the 1960s didn’t really live up to the decade’s subsequent reputation for exuberance and radicalism.